Skip to main content

 RECOVER Research Questions

-The goal of RECOVER is to understand, prevent, diagnose, and treat the long-term effects of COVID-19.
-RECOVER has eight guiding research questions whose answers will help us achieve our goal.
-This summary represents the great work of many people and communities and will be updated as new RECOVER findings are published.
+The goal of RECOVER is to understand, diagnose, prevent, and treat the long-term effects of COVID-19.
+RECOVER has eight guiding research questions; their answers will help us achieve our goal.
+This summary represents the great work of many people and communities, and will be updated as new RECOVER findings are published.

 The answers that follow summarize findings from RECOVER research publications.
 They are not intended to summarize, nor do they incorporate research on Long COVID beyond the RECOVER Initiative.